 - When buying from an online auction, read the auction terms carefully, including return policies, shipping costs, and guarantees.
 Also, ask for photos of quality certificates, sales receipts, and interior inscriptions on the jewelry piece itself, to verify its authenticity.

-A 1000$ gift card?
 Definitely suspicious!
 Last year, almost 80.000 people received a text message stating that they won this card from Best Buy.
 They were prompted to visit a third-party site which mimicked the legit one and asked for their credentials.
 As a result, losses added up to $5 million!
-To stay safe, follow these simple recommendations:
+To stay safe, follow these simple recommendations

 - Never reply to redeem your prize.